somidax/backend-replacement/docs/api/README.md

 # Websocket Server

 coinEstate's API is socket.io based.
 The API utilizes SSL on all connections to keep your data private.
-You can connect to RYXEX's API through this endpoint:
+You can connect to somidax API through this endpoint:

  - https://api.somidax.net